This is Part 2 in a succession of posts about my experiences noted during a burnout. Read the first post here.

 I would say that shifting my thoughts towards my spiritual intake has been the most significant life change that has happened due to my burnout, and due to that, it was of course one of the last things that I discovered when I was working through my subconscious and the influences and wounds from my life so far.
 This is another reason why I believe we must do deep emotional work, because we are often the furthest away from the things we need to see the most clearly.

-Since I first mentioned discovering psychological wounds received from new age ideas and spiritual teachings I have had countless feedback from readers who were finding that my discussions on the topic were hitting something that they had been feeling but hadn’t been able to put into words.
-Again, like last week, this isn’t a ‘How To’ post, but instead a sharing of my story and a posing of questions that I wish I had asked myself, but maybe you can, if you wan to look into the same subject yourself.
+Since I first mentioned discovering psychological wounds received from certain new age ideas and spiritual teachings I have had countless feedback from readers who were finding that my discussions on the topic were hitting something that they had been feeling but hadn’t been able to put into words.
+Again, like last week, this isn’t a ‘How To’ post, or a suggestion that my personal experiences are evidence against yours, but instead a sharing of my story and a posing of questions that I wish I had asked myself, but maybe you can, if you want to look into the same subject yourself.

 We are at a place in the world where we have a crisis of connection, with us being pulled in a million directions away from each other, and unfortunately often some of those directions are good looking traps disguised as connection, but that actually lead us to more feelings of isolation.